Office of Child Support Enforcement: Program relationships with other programs/agencies

-The OCSE does not directly provide services to individuals or families.
+The OCSS does not directly provide services to individuals or families.
 They partner with and support other federal, state, tribal, and local agencies to administer their programs.
 They help these agencies comply with federal law and develop and maintain their programs.
 One of the ways they do this is by working together to implement information systems that support automated management of child support collections.
-Each state and tribe must have an automated system approved, certified, and monitored by OCSE.
+Each state and tribe must have an automated system approved, certified, and monitored by OCSS.

 Because of the partnership between the child support program and the nation’s financial institutions states have been able to significantly increase collections for families by freezing and seizing bank accounts to pay past due support debts.
-OCSE administers the Insurance Match program with insurance companies or their designated agents, state workers’ compensation agencies, and the U.S. Department of Labor.
+OCSS administers the Insurance Match program with insurance companies or their designated agents, state workers’ compensation agencies, and the U.S. Department of Labor.

 Another important aspect of the child support program’s mission is to integrate research into effective child support policies.
-OCSE collaborates with grantees and many public and private partners to develop evidence-based research initiatives to produce the best outcomes for children and families.
+OCSS collaborates with grantees and many public and private partners to develop evidence-based research initiatives to produce the best outcomes for children and families.

-OCSE also collects and analyzes data from state and tribal child support agencies.
+OCSS also collects and analyzes data from state and tribal child support agencies.
 The data is used to develop an annual report to Congress, highlighting program achievements and statistics about caseload, collections and expenses.

-OCSE proposes and implements national policy for the child support program.
+OCSS proposes and implements national policy for the child support program.
 They also provide guidance and training to help states and tribes develop and operate their individual programs according to federal law.

-OCSE offers two discretionary grant program opportunities that further the national child support program’s mission and goals: (1) Section 1115 Demonstration Grants, which contract with other agencies, faith- and community-based organizations, universities, or private consultants to join in these efforts and (2) Special Improvement Project (SIP) Grants, which provide federal funds for research and demonstration programs and special projects of regional or national significance relating to the operation of state child support programs.
+OCSS offers two discretionary grant program opportunities that further the national child support program’s mission and goals: (1) Section 1115 Demonstration Grants, which contract with other agencies, faith- and community-based organizations, universities, or private consultants to join in these efforts and (2) Special Improvement Project (SIP) Grants, which provide federal funds for research and demonstration programs and special projects of regional or national significance relating to the operation of state child support programs.